roberth/example-haskell-nix-dependency/README.md

 This demonstrates one way of including a dependency on a binary using Nix, without polluting `PATH`.

+Please do also consider the **alternatives**.
+Hardcoding the dependency on installation might be a good idea, but not always.
+For example, NixOS links graphics driver modules at runtime.
+Another example where consistency at runtime is more important than determinism, is when your app is not the only user of a command.
+Using a **single globally installed version may well be a better approach**, because it using consistent versions may be critical to the workings of the command.

 # Demonstration